SilverGraph/HackerEarth-CPP/README.md

 # HackerEarth-CPP

-## This repository consists coding questions written in C++ language.
+## This repository consists solutions to coding questions written in C++ language.